CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/comments.md

-● Lesson 1 - Architecture Overview
+● Lesson 1 - ArchitecturOverview

   ○ What is an architecture?

-    ■ The architecture is the "skeleton" of the app, just like a building skeleton, with its columns and the floors.
+    ■ Th`architecture is the "skeleton" of the app, just like a building skeleton, with its columns and the floors.
     Therefore, this skeleton is the same as our architecture, our architectural decisions that will build the foundation so we can start solving the problems and making design/code choices.